addania/coding/src/pages/cloningGithubRepository.md

 > Go to repository and click on <code>clone/download</code> button (green)

->Then copy the repo link,.
+>Then copy the repo link.
 For example:
 ```
 git@github.com:addania/coding.git
 ```